 "This has to be reviewed in terms of performance of the judge" Beall said.
 "I think it calls into question his decision-making process."

 The people express their will through their elected representatives.
 We are all dismayed&very disappointed w. sentence in Brock Turner case.— Mike Gatto (@mikegatto) June 9, 2016

-— Mike Gatto, CA Assembly - District 43
+— Mike Gatto, former CA Assembly - District 43

 "I support the campaign to recall Judge Persky because our victims deserve better.
 This is the best way for voters to exercise their voting power, hold our judges accountable, and ensure that no future perpetrator gets off the hook for such a heinous crime.”